JeremyBYU/polylidar-realsense/README.md

 ## Running

-The demo code is in `capture.py` and be called as so `python -m surfacedetector/capture.py`.
+The demo code is in `capture.py` and be called as so `python -m surfacedetector.capture`.
 All parameters used to configure the module can be found in `surfacedetector/config/default.yaml`.
 You can specify alternate configuration profiles as a command line parameter.

 ```txt
 (ppb) ➜  polylidar-realsense git:(polylidar3d) ✗ python -m surfacedetector.capture --help